Sumitxdata/Amazon-product-Web-Scraping-Using-Selenium-Python-/README.md

 You can customize the script to scrape specific product categories or search results by modifying the Amazon search URL within the code.

 ## Output

 The scraped data is stored in a CSV file named `Amazon Product Scraping.csv`.
 This file contains columns for product descriptions, prices, image URLs, ratings, and total ratings.

 ![Image](https://github.com/user-attachments/assets/198f1853-11a9-4ae0-86a9-ed5f5db9d9f0)

+## Contributing

+If you would like to contribute to this project or report issues, please open an issue or create a pull request.

+## Acknowledgments

+- This project was inspired by the need to gather Amazon product data for analysis and research purposes.
+- Special thanks to the open-source community for developing the Selenium library.